Wondering how to integrate ClickFunnels with Campaign Refinery?

 Campaign Refinery is the “iPhone of your marketing automation”, whereas the email delivery services we integrate with are the “carriers”.

 So imagine if your smartphone wasn’t stuck using just one carrier…

-But instead, if your phone made it dead simple to try different carriers and only picked the ones who gave you the best service at the lowest price.
-Without any the delay of waiting for phone numbers to transfer, and doing so completely seamlessly to your customers.
+But instead, what if your phone made it dead simple to try different carriers and only picked the ones that gave you the best service at the lowest price?
+Without any delay of waiting for phone numbers to transfer, and doing so completely seamlessly to your customers.